LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 - Column indexes
   - column indexes help optimizing the execution of filter predicates under certain circumstances (read further for details)
-  - column indexes are "on by default.
+  - column indexes are **on** by default.
 - Bloom filters
   - bloom filters are also intended to improve execution for certain types of filters
   - bloom filters are **off** by default
 - Encryption
   - see https://spark.apache.org/docs/latest/sql-data-sources-parquet.html#columnar-encryption

-## Spark Filter pushdown to Parquet improved with column indexes
+## Spark filter pushdown and Parquet column indexes

-When scanning Parquet files with Spark using a filter (e.g. a "where" condition in Spark SQL) Spark will try to optimize the physical by pushing down the filter The techniques available with Parquet files are:
+When scanning Parquet files with Spark using a filter (for example a "where" condition in Spark SQL) Spark will try to optimize the physical plan by pushing down the filter to Parquet.
+The techniques available with Parquet files are:
 - Partition pruning if your (set of) files is partitioned, and your filter is on the partitioning column.
+  - typically this means that your table is stored on a nested folder structure with folder names like <partition_column_name=value>
-- Predicate push down at the row group level.
+- Predicate push down at the Parquet row group level.
-  - This will use statistics (min and max value) stored for each column
+  - This will use statistics (min and max value) stored for each column with row group granularity (the default size is 128 MB)
   - Column chunk dictionaries may be available with dictionary encoding
-- Additional structures introduced in Parquet 1.11 are column and offset indexes
+- Additional structures introduced in recent vesions of Parquet 1.11 and available since Spark 3.2.0 are column and offset indexes
-  - these store statistics (including min and max values) allowing predicate push down at the page level (that is a much finer granularity than row group).
+  - these store statistics (including min and max values) allowing predicate push down at the page level (default size is 1 MB, that is a much finer granularity than the row group).
 - See also in this doc the paragraph on bloom filters and how they can be used to improve the execution of filter predicates
-- Note: the use of column statistics, both at row group and page level (column index), is typically more effective when data that is stored in Parquet file sorted, as opposed to have large ranges of data for each page or rowgroup.
+- Note: the use of column statistics, both at row group and page level (column index), is typically much more effective when data is stored sorted in the Parquet files, this limits the range of values in a given page or row group, as opposed to have to deal with a set of values that span across the full range in the table.

 Examples: